AssistivLabs/automation-prototype-1/security.md

 So it's risk of compromise is equivalent to the risk of compromise of the Window user's password.

 And publicizing its URL (as is done via the source code in this repository) doesn't change this risk profile.

+#### At-Driver Server Compromise

+The at-driver server does no authentication on connection requests from clients.
+So a malicious actor could in theory connect and start to control the remote machine by sending arbitrary keypress commands.

+This would be problematic if the server was directly exposed to the internet, but it's only accessible via either the SSH or RDP connections, both of which are password-protected.

+So it's risk of compromise is equivalent to the risk of compromise of the Window user's password.

 ### Password Compromise